 As a Native American, I was raised that everything in Creation has SPIRIT.
-The plants, the water, the wind, the rocks, and mountains all have Spirit.
+The plants, the water, the wind, the rocks, and the mountains all have Spirit.
 The Sky Worlds, the moon, the stars. and the planets all have Spirit.
 All of these are part of our Natural World.
 However, the moon holds significance to Native Americans.
 We believe that the moon is feminine, and we refer to her as “Grandmother Moon.”

 Grandmother Moon watches over the waters of Earth.
 For example, she regulates the tides in the oceans.
-Much of water life, spawns according to the cycles of the moon.
+Much of water life spawns according to the cycles of the moon.
 Native Americans, believe that women watch over all of the waters of Earth.
 Water brings forth new life, just as females usher in new life.
-Because of these beliefs, Grandmother Moon is especially close to women, as she governs the females natural cleansing cycle of menstruation, which Native Americans refer to as Moontime.
+Because of these beliefs, Grandmother Moon is especially close to women, as she governs the female's natural cleansing cycle of menstruation, which Native Americans refer to as Moontime.

-One of the Native Americans greatest moon rituals centers around Moontime.
+One of the Native Americans' greatest moon rituals centers around Moontime.
 Moontime is a special gift given only to women.
 This is a time for a female to cleanse herself mentally, physically, emotionally, and spiritually.
 This is considered a time of power, as women have the ability of the Great Spirit and bring forth life.

-During Moontime, I like every other female that I knew was not expected to cook, clean, tend to children, prepare medicine, however, we could not use the pipes or any other scared item.
+During Moontime, I like every other female that I knew was not expected to cook, clean, tend to children, or prepare medicine, however, we could not use the pipes or any other sacred item.
 Basically, females used Moontime for us to relax and take it easy.
 All of our chores were done by the other family members.